nuriel77/iri-playbook/docs/loadbalancer.rst

 Overview
 ========

 Consul
 ------
-IRI node get deployed with HAProxy and Consul installed.
-If your deployment consistent of multiple nodes, Consul will forms a cluster.
+The IRI docker playbook allows to deploy nodes with both HAProxy and Consul.
+If your deployment consisted of multiple nodes, Consul nodes will forms a cluster, offering a distributed configuration database for HAProxy.

 Consul nodes share a key/value database, distributed services and health-checks registry.
 A service, in our case, is an IRI node.
 The health-check associated with a service can be a simple bash script that run some validations on the service.